 However, given the life-threatening nature of systemic malignancy, documentation of OS is customary in oncology therapeutic clinical trials, including those evaluating subjects with recurrent CLL [Keating 2002, Wierda 2010].
 Evaluation of OS in this study continues the survival assessment from the primary study (Study GS-US-312-0116).
-The study program as a whole (considering both the primary randomized trial and secondary extension study) offers the potential to better understand OS and causes of death in a frail population of patients with both CLL and comorbidities.
+The study program as a whole (considering both the primary randomized trial and secondary extension study) offers the potential to better understand OS and causes of death in a frail population of patients with both CLL, considering the consequences of the disease and comorbidities.